yeslogic/prince-samples/README.md

 ## Licenses

 Licenses, if present, are given in each directory separately.
-Files for which no license information is present are for personal use only.
+Files for which no license information is present are provided for the purposes of evaluating Prince only.